-Before you choose the right water shoe, let’s cover the main purchasing factors that you should take into consideration.
+Before you choose the right water shoes, let’s cover the main purchasing factors that you should take into consideration.

 Design and Style

-The first thing when buying any kind of water shoe is the design and style of the shoe.
+The first thing when buying any shoe for water sports is the design and style of the shoe.
 Generally speaking, there are 4 different styles you can go with.
-The first style is the water sandal, which is pretty much just a sandal, an open toed shoe, made with rubber and other waterproof materials.
+The first style is the water sandal, which is pretty much just a sandal, an open-toed shoe, made with rubber and other waterproof materials.
 These are ideal for kayaking, canoeing, and other basic water activities in the summer.

-Next, you have the classic water shoe that protects the bottom of your feet from rocky lake, river, and ocean beds.
-This type of water shoe is perfect for any activity where you are in and out of the water repeatedly.
+Next, you have the classic water shoe that protects the bottom of your feet from rocky lakes, rivers, and ocean beds.
+This type is perfect for any activity where you are in and out of the water repeatedly.

-Third is the combination of hiking and water shoes.
+The third is a combination of hiking and water shoes.
 These shoes are like a hiking shoe, but also have the characteristics of water shoes.
 They are a brilliant hybrid, ideal for water, and typically quick drying.

-The next consideration when purchasing water shoes is what kind of materials they are made out of.
+The next consideration when purchasing water shoes for kayaking is what kind of materials they are made out of.
 First off, all water shoes should have a durable strong rubber sole.
-Meaning they cope with rocks and pointed objects well, protecting your feet and wont break easily.
+Meaning they cope with rocks and pointed objects well, protecting your feet, and won’t break easily.
 This rubber sole should also feature a good lug pattern providing you with traction on slippery surfaces.